cndreisbach/funl/description.md

 that returns the first result if the predicate is true and the second result if the predicate is false.
 An example:

-    [odd -> "odd"; "even"]:3
+    (odd -> "odd"; "even"):3

-The condition must have brackets around it if used inline, but can be left bare for definition:
+The condition must have parentheses around it if used inline, but can be left bare for definition:

     odd-or-even = odd -> "odd"; "even"